fvtt-fria-ligan/vaesen-foundry-vtt/README.md

 ## Release Notes
 =======

+v3.1.3
+-fixed a bug that hid the value of an NPC's magic attribute

 v3.1.2
 - Fixed a bug with the inculded Initiative Deck that was breaking the name of the cards in v11